Bessouat40/nginx-reactjs-fastapi-pneumonia-detection/README.md

 And now you can run the app :

+* First, up database : `docker-compose build db && docker-compose up db` and wait until database is ready

-`make start`
+* Then up entire software : `make start`

-You can see your software running at `http://localhost:3000/`.
+You can see your PneumonIA running at `http://localhost:3000/`.

 ## Webapp